abstractFlo/atlas-docs/documentation/client/webview.md

 ## Introduction

-Working with Webviews can manage with this service.
-We guess, you would love it.
+Working with webviews can be managed with this service.
+We guess, you will love it.

 {% hint style="danger" %}
 Keep in mind, our WebviewService is only working with **SPA \(Single Page Application\)**.